gmccreight/goos-runner/README.md

 ### Debugging

-On a Mac, install xQuartz, to run X11, then, to check that it works, run X11 in the host, then SSH into Vagrant and run xclock.
+On the host machine, install and run X11, then in the host, then SSH into Vagrant and run xclock.

+    ( cd vm; vagrant ssh -c "xclock" )

+If that works, then you can run the tests using the host's X11 server.

+    ( cd vm; vagrant ssh -c "cd /goos/vm/; USE_ACTUAL_X11=1 ./run_tests" )